 DSRA hotels, even the business- and convention-focused ones, try to appeal to families.
 Some have pool complexes rivaling those at any Disney resort, whereas others offer a food court or all-suite rooms.
 A few sponsor character meals and organized kids’ activities; all have counters for buying Disney tickets, and most have Disney gift shops.

 Disney Springs Dining

-Disney Springs is home to a variety of restaurants spread across the West Side, Pleasure Island, and the Marketplace:
+Disney Springs is home to a variety of restaurants spread across the West Side, The Landing, Town Center, and the Marketplace:

 Counter Service Restaurants

 - Goofy's Candy Company

 - House of Blues: The Smokehouse